jonCroatanUto/yourMovieBench/README.md

 # ✨ Wishlist and decisions made

-- Modulate more the project, for exemple make a type file for typscript types.
+- Modulate more the project, for exemple make a type file for Typescript types.
 - Improve detail view.
 - Make mobile version.
 - Go deeply with functionalities using jest.